department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ##### Prepare

 - Get help from an accredited representative if you need it.
 [Find an accredited representative](/disability-benefits/apply-for-benefits/help/index.html).
-- Find out what kind of supporting information (or evidence) you'll need to send in along with your claim.
+- Find out what kind of supporting documents (or evidence) you'll need to send in along with your claim.
 [See evidence requirements](/disability-benefits/claims-process/evidence/).
 - Be sure your claim is filled out completely and that you've included all supporting documents.
 This will help us process your claim quickly.
 [Learn more about fully developed claims](/disability-benefits/claims-process/claim-types/fully-developed-claim/).